Woody Blackburn

+Early life and amateur career

 Blackburn was born in Pikeville, Kentucky.
 He attended the University of Florida in Gainesville, Florida, where he played for coach Buster Bishop's Florida Gators men's golf team from 1972 to 1975.
 Blackburn was a member of the Gators' 1973 Southeastern Conference (SEC) championship and NCAA Championship golf team, together with future fellow PGA Tour golfers Phil Hancock, Gary Koch and Andy Bean.
 Blackburn was a second-team All-SEC selection and an All-American during the Gators' championship season.
-He graduated from Florida with bachelor's degree in journalism in 1973, and turned professional in 1975.
+He graduated from Florida with bachelor's degree in journalism in 1973.

+Professional career

-Blackburn's first win after turning pro came in 1976 at the Walt Disney World National Team Championship with playing partner Billy Kratzert.
+In 1975, he turned pro.
+Blackburn's first win was at the 1976 Walt Disney World National Team Championship with playing partner Billy Kratzert.
+He also finished in a five-way tie for first at the 1981 Quad Cities Open, but lost in a playoff to Dave Barr.

 He had a notably bad run of missing the cut in twenty of twenty-one tournaments and lost his PGA card in 1984, and was forced to requalify for the tour with the rookies.
 His second PGA Tour win came at the 1985 Isuzu-Andy Williams San Diego Open.
 En route to his first and only individual PGA victory, Blackburn set the 54-hole scoring record at 18-under-par (198), which Tiger Woods tied in 2008.
-He also finished in a five-way tie for first at the 1981 Quad Cities Open, but lost in a playoff to Dave Barr.
 His best finish in a major was a tie for fortieth at the 1985 PGA Championship.

+Personal life

 Blackburn currently lives in Jacksonville, Florida.